sigurd4/delay_line/README.md

-A similar data-structure to a [VecDeque](VecDeque), in that it is cyclic, but instead of cycling around its capacity, it cycles around its length.
+A similar data-structure to a `VecDeque`, in that it is cyclic, but instead of cycling around its capacity, it cycles around its length.
+This makes rotation and SISO-behaviour simpler, but all operations that change the delay-line's length require it to be made contiguous first.

-In short, this makes rotation and SISO-behaviour simpler, but all operations that change the delay-line's length require it to be made contiguous first.
+It's a more limited than `VecDeque`, and only gives a miniscule performance boost for delay-line usage.
+For all other cases, you should probably just use `VecDeque`.